ROZALIYA0206/whitepaper/technical.md

 # Emergency Updates and Changes

 The validators may accelerate the process if a software change is required to fix an extemely harmful bug or security exploit that is actively harming users.
-Generally speaking it could be against the constitution for accelerated updates to introduce new features or fix harmless bugs.
+It could be against the constitution for accelerated updates to introduce new features or fix harmless bugs.

 # 9. Disclaimer